duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 As shown in the [flow chart](), this step contains [pairing SST measurements](), [estimating offsets using LME](), [correcting groupwise offsets and gridding](), and [merging with common bucket corrections]().
 These main steps can be accessed without preprocessing ICOADS3.0 by downloading the [preprocessed .mat files]() and place them in `$home_ICOADS3/ICOADS_QCed/`.

-Again, the whole analysis takes substantial amount of computational resources to run, including several steps that process more than 2,000 files and one step that takes 150GB memory.
-We recommend you to reproduce these steps on clusters and provide [Submit_main.sh](Submit_main.sh) that wraps these steps and runs scripts on the Harvard [Odyssey Cluster](https://www.rc.fas.harvard.edu/odyssey/) that uses a [SLURM workload manager](https://slurm.schedmd.com/documentation.html).
-If you are using a different machinery, please make necessary changes.
+In case of use in deploying these scripts on a cluster, we provide  [Submit_main.sh](Submit_main.sh), which tuns the appropriate scripts on the Harvard [Odyssey Cluster](https://www.rc.fas.harvard.edu/odyssey/) that uses a [SLURM workload manager](https://slurm.schedmd.com/documentation.html).
 To run the main analysis using the shell script, simply run (the command may vary on different machineries):

 ```
 ./Submit_main.sh